addcarwidgets logoAdd Car Widgets

 If your phone is charging but CarPlay is not working, the cable is almost certainly the culprit — specifically a charging-only USB cable or a worn data line.
 Charging-only cables deliver power but cannot carry CarPlay's data signal.
-An Apple-certified MFi cable with full data support fixes about 80% of these cases in under a minute.
-The other 20% come down to the head-unit's USB port being wired for charging only, debris inside the iPhone's connector, or the iPhone needing the wireless CarPlay fallback.
+An Apple-certified MFi cable with full data support fixes most of these cases in under a minute.
+The rest come down to the head-unit's USB port being wired for charging only, debris inside the iPhone's connector, or the iPhone needing the wireless CarPlay fallback.
 Four quick tests get you a clean answer.

 TL;DR — the 30-second answer

 If your iPhone is charging but CarPlay is not connecting, swap the cable for a known-good Apple MFi-certified one.
 Charging-only cables look identical to data cables but only carry power.
 If a new cable doesn't fix it, try the car's other USB port (only one is usually wired for CarPlay data), then check the iPhone's Lightning or USB-C port for lint.
 If all three fail, set up wireless CarPlay as a fallback.
-The cable is the issue about 80% of the time.
+The cable is by far the most common culprit.

 Why does the phone charge but CarPlay not work?